 In this epistolary novel from the WWII home front, Johanna Berglund is forced to return to her small Midwestern town to become a translator at a German prisoner of war camp.
 There, amid old secrets and prejudice, she finds that the POWs have hidden depths.
 When the lines between compassion and treason are blurred, she must decide where her heart truly lies.

-Whether you heard about my WWII epistolary novel, or know me from the writing world and are interested in what I’m up to, or just want to follow my publication journey, I’m glad you stopped by.
+Whether you heard about my historical novels, or know me from the writing world and are interested in what I’m up to, or just want to follow my publication journey, I’m glad you stopped by.

 Be sure to leave me a message or ask a question.
 I want this to have a community feel.
 After all, we readers have to stick together!